 The Board's purpose and strategy is implemented through investment in the Underlying Company, BCF.
-Understanding the capital requirements, specifically the timing and quantum, of the Underlying Company is important to the Board to ensure the Company can provide capital as required and so that redemptions of Cash Settlement Warrants are The Board also had a virtual meeting with the board appropriately factored in so as to not adversely impact the operations of the Underlying Company.
+Understanding the capital requirements, specifically the timing and quantum, of the Underlying Company is important to the Board to ensure the Company can provide capital as required and so that redemptions of Cash Settlement Warrants are appropriately factored in so as to not adversely impact the operations of the Underlying Company.